charlesdaniels/textvis/README.md

 ## Approach

-This project will be implemented using d3.js, and in particular [d3-force](https://github.com/d3/d3-force).
+This project is implemented using d3.js, and in particular [d3-force](https://github.com/d3/d3-force).

 ## Resources